Spectral decay of the sinc kernel operator and approximations by Prolate Spheroidal Wave Functions: Introduction

 This work is organized as follows.
-In Section 2, we prove various uniform estimates of the PSWFs.
-In particular, we use the WKB method and provide an explicit uniform approximation over $[0,1]$ of the PSWFs.
-Also, we derive several useful bounds of the values the PSWFs and their first derivatives.
-Moreover, we give two results on the approximation of the PSWFs by Legendre polynomials.
-In Section 3, we give some practical and useful estimates of the decay of the eigenvalues and the Legendre coefficients associated with the PSWFs.
-Our results improve the existence decay results given in \cite{Chen, Xiao}.
-In Section 4, we first give the quality of approximation by the PSWFs in the set of almost time and band-limited functions.
-Then, we combine these results with those of Section 2 and give a new $L^2([-1,1])-$error bound of approximating a function $f\in H^s([-1,1])$ by its $N$th terms truncated PSWFs series expansion.
+In Section 2, we list some estimates of the PSWFs and their associated eigenvalues $\chi_n(c)$.
+In Section 3, we prove a sharp exponential decay rate of the eigenvalues $\lambda_n(c)$ associated with the integral operator $\mathcal Q_c.$ In section 4, we first give some useful bounds of the moments of the PSWFs, then we give some practical and useful estimates of the decay of the Legendre expansion coefficients of the PSWFs.
+In Section 5 we first give the quality of approximation by the PSWFs in the set of almost time and band-limited functions.
+Then, we combine these results with those of Section 4 and give a first $L^2(I)-$error bound of approximating a function $f\in H^s(I)$ by its $N$th terms truncated PSWFs series expansion.
 The proof of this bound is based on the use of the quality of approximation of almost bandlimited functions by the PSWFs.
-Also, by using the Fourier characterization of periodic Sobolev spaces, we give another approach for functions that extend into periodic functions with the same regularity.
-These new estimates provide us with a way for the choice of the appropriate bandwidth $c>0$ to be used by a PSWFs based method for the approximation in a given Sobolev space $H^s([-1,1]).$ In Section 5, we first give an overview concerning the computational aspects of the PSWFs, then we provide the reader with two methods for the computation of the PSWFs approximate expansion coefficients of a function $f\in H^s([-1,1]).$ Finally, we give some numerical examples that illustrate the different result of this work.
+Then, we study a more elaborated error analysis of the spectral approximation by the PSWFs in the periodic Sobolev space.
+This quality of approximation is then extended to the usual Sobolev space $H^s(I).$ These new estimates provide us with a way for the choice of the appropriate bandwidth $c>0$ to be used by a PSWFs based method for the approximation in a given Sobolev space $H^s(I).$ In Section 6, we provide the reader with some numerical examples that illustrate the different results of this work.

+We will frequently skip the parameter $c$ in $\chi_n(c)$ and $\psi_{n,c}$, when there is no doubt on the value of the bandwidth.
+We then note $q= c^2/\chi_n$ and skip both parameters $n$ and $c$ when their values are obvious from the context.